 The "installp_bundle" value can be a comma separated list of (previously defined) NIM installp_bundle resource names.
-The "otherpkgs" value can be a comma separated list of installp filesets and/or rpm package names.
+The "otherpkgs" value can be a comma separated list of installp filesets and/or rpm package names and/or epkg file names.
 The rpm names must be preceded by "R:", (ex.
 R:foo.rpm).
 The "synclists" value is described below.